charlytron/charlytron/README.md

 - 👋  @charlytron
-- code, violins, books and bikes (in that order).
+- All about code, violins, books and bikes.
 - working on React-Native and Nest JS projects and learning Docker and Kubernetes.
 - will collaborate on JS, React projects.
 - 📫  ctompkins@pm.me.